williamkarmstrong/wad-recipe-book/README.md

 To Use:
 1. Clone the repository using git clone
 2. CD into the project directory and from the terminal run: pip install -r requirements.txt

+Branching:
+1. `git checkout -b feature-yourname` will create a new branch, we can all create a branch and use it through the whole project.
+Merge changes after you've done a task.
+2. `git push -u origin feature-yourname` sets up tracking between your branch and the remote repository here on GitHub
+3. `git fetch origin` to get any changes without affecting your working directory (do this before merging)